 —

-See other Foreign Legion’s former regiments:
+Foreign Legion’s other former regiments:

 1st Foreign Parachute Regiment